-Short info about the popular Alpe-Adria cycle path
+Short info about the popular Alpe-Adria cycle path - with Video

 From the historic city of Salzburg, the famous cycle path leads through the Salzach and Gastein valley to Carinthia, then onto the Austrian-Italian border and on through enchanting cities like Taravisio and Udine until ending in Grado, on the Italian Adriatic.
 Altogether, the whole route covers about 410 kilometres by bike.
 All in all, you can proudly look back on about 2400 vertical metres, which is cycled uphill and about 2800 metres of downhill.
 But of course, you don’t have to pack the whole 410 kilometres into one journey.
 Of course, Eurobike has a tour for every performance level and taste.

 - In our video you can see impressions of our cycling tours on the Alpe-Adria cycle path.

 The first part of the famous Alpe-Adria cycle path starts in the city of Mozart, Salzburg.
 Cycle through the beautiful valleys of the province of Salzburg to Carinthia, where you can end the tour in the charming town of Villach.